 Trusts are created for a variety of reasons and may be testamentary (a trust created upon the death of the settlor) or inter vivos (also known as “living trusts”) which are effective during the lifetime of the settlor.

-While all testamentary trusts are irrevocable by definition, living trusts may be revocable or irrevocable.
+While all testamentary trusts are irrevocable by definition, living trusts in Florida may be revocable or irrevocable.

 There are benefits and drawbacks to each type of living trust and the choice of which one to create depends largely on the estate planning and/or asset protection objectives of the settlor.